nricciardi/nmd/README.md

 `-s <document1> -s <documentN>` to compile only a subset of documents in dossier configuration list.

-In the end, if you are writing in NMD and you want a preview, you could compile with `-p` option. `-p` renders a preview in a web server on `127.0.0.1:1234`
+In the end, if you are writing in NMD and you want a preview, you could compile with `-p` option. `-p` renders a preview in a web server on `127.0.0.1:1234` (`--preview-scraping-interval <interval>` to set client scraping interval in *milliseconds*).

 ## Develop